 A. The EIM Entity Scheduling Coordinator has applied for certification or has been certified by the CAISO under the certification procedure referred to in Section 29 of the CAISO Tariff.

-B. The EIM Entity Scheduling Coordinator wishes to submit base schedules in the Energy Imbalance Market (“EIM”) under the terms and conditions set forth in Section 29 of the CAISO Tariff.
+B. The EIM Entity Scheduling Coordinator wishes to represent an EIM Entity under the terms and conditions set forth in Section 29 of the CAISO Tariff.

 NOW IT IS HEREBY AGREED as follows: